 On one hand, technology has enabled many people access to avenues that would have been otherwise closed.
 On the other hand, many of the latest and most important technologies impact certain physical capacities more than others; from telephones and radio to televisions and automobiles, nearly all of the most major innovations of the 20th Century have required certain capabilities that not all human beings possess.

 Lifestyle improvements by technology include many fun oriented activities previously unavailable to everyone.
 Can’t access the casino because it’s in a faraway city?
 No problem.
-Perhaps the laws of your state or country prohibit you from playing your favorite game of slots, but nowadays you can search for online slots USA at online-casino-party.co and technology provides instant access to a bevy of choices never before available to you.
+Perhaps the laws of your state or country prohibit you from playing your favorite game of slots, but nowadays you can search for “best online slots for players in the USA” and technology provides instant access to a bevy of choices never before available to you.
 And accessibility is granted even when other forces are prohibitive, such as when you are disabled.
 The brick and mortar casino may not be wheelchair accessible, but that may not matter if you’re comfortable playing from the comfort of your living room.
 And with smart phones, you can play those slots while you’re en route, on the bus, or in a chairlift…

 And going beyond our capabilities is what technology and accessibility is all about.
 Consider what we’re doing to prevent the symptoms of aging from slowing us down.
 Did you know that natural male hormone, or bioidentical testosterone, is to many a fountain of youth?
 Hormone replacement therapy in general is an example of advancements leading to greater accessibility and capabilities for us.
 And technology intersecting with health is just another intersection of technology and life.